hikirsch/htd-home-assistant/README.md

 ![HTD](logo-htd.png)

-This integration adds support for the Home Theater Direct line of Whole House Audio to Home Assistant.
+This integration adds support for Home Theater Direct's line of Whole House Audio to Home Assistant.

 Currently, it supports the following models.
 - MC/MCA-66